-Today I'm going to explain the difference between sudden cardiac arrest and a heart attack and why sudden cardiac arrest is more deadly than a heart attack.
+Today I'm going to explain a sudden cardiac arrest vs heart attack and why sudden cardiac arrest is more deadly than a heart attack.
 Now, I'm sure you've heard that heart disease is the number one killer among men and women.
 But what you may or may not know is that cardiac arrest is different from a heart attack, not that you want either.

 A heart attack can cause cardiac arrest, but you can have a heart attack without having a cardiac arrest.
 And you can have cardiac arrest without having a heart attack.
 Does that seem confusing?
 Don't worry, because I'm about to break it down.
 I'm going to explain the difference between cardiac arrest and a heart attack and give you five reasons why a cardiac arrest is more deadly than a heart attack.